Scientist Robert Wolkow & Team Are Kick-Starting A Revolution Using AI To Automate Atomic-Scale Manufacturing

 “Until now, we printed with atoms about as efficiently as medieval monks produced books.
 For a long while, we have had the equivalent of a pen for writing with atoms, but we had to write manually.
 So we couldn’t mass produce atom-scale devices, and we couldn’t commercialize anything.

-Wolkow, who has spent much of his career developing and perfecting atomic-scale manufacturing, claims his and his associate’s findings will not only revolutionize atom-scale manufacturing, but also do wonders for the environment, and satisfy the ever-increasing demands of the information age.
+Wolkow, who has spent much of his career developing and perfecting atomic-scale manufacturing, claims his and his associate’s findings will not only revolutionize atom-scale manufacturing but also do wonders for the environment and satisfy the ever-increasing demands of the information age.

 According to Wired, Wolkow has spent years trying to improve the scanning probe microscope – the sharpest object ever made, invented nearly 40 years ago by IBM scientists.
 A thin metal wire, as fine as a human hair at one end, is usually used to position atoms.
 Over the years, scientists have, Wired noted, used this machine to create groundbreaking things, including the tiniest transistor of all time, made out of a single atom.